 Mokai Canyon and Rangitikei River

-For a lighter version of white water thrills, canoeing past the flats, viaducts, camp sites and under the rope swing and bungy is a great way to experience the Rangitikei River and the exceptional scenery of the Mokai Canyon.
-Stopping at different points you will be able to walk to waterfalls, native bush and even the Rangitikei Boulders - mysterious round rocks peppered among the forest, not unlike the spherical Moeraki Boulders in the South Island.
+If you’re not up for white water thrills, you can take a canoe or kayak and experience the Rangitikei River and the exceptional scenery of the Mokai Canyon.
+Stopping at different points you will be able to walk to waterfalls, native bush and even the Rangitikei Boulders — mysterious round rocks peppered among the forest, not unlike the spherical Moeraki Boulders in the South Island.
 Depending on the length of the trip, departure points are from various locations progressively further down the river.

 When you’re in this part of the country it would be remiss to skip visiting the famous Tui Brewery in Mangatainoka.
-The Tui brand - known for its tongue in cheek ‘Yeah Right’ marketing campaigns - is a major player in the beer market today.
+The Tui brand — known for its tongue-in-cheek ‘Yeah Right’ marketing campaigns — is still a major player in the beer market today.

 The Tui brewery first opened in Mangatainoka in 1889.
 As it expanded, a brewing tower was built in 1931 so that gravity could be harnessed to transform malt into beer.
 While it is no longer used for this specific purpose, the tower remains a registered historic place.

 At Tui HQ you will find a veritable shrine to the brand.
 Take a look around the museum (entry is free).
-At the merchandise shop you can pick up more Tui paraphernalia than you could ever have dreamed of.
+At the gift shop, you can pick up more Tui paraphernalia than you could ever have imagined.
 There is even a cultivated Tui ‘national park’ surrounding the complex with native flora and fauna.

-There is lots to see inside the Tui Brewery and plenty of photo opportunities galore.
+There is lots to see inside the Tui Brewery and photo opportunities galore.
 Learn about the Tui brand and how its beers are brewed on a brewery tour.
-Tours are at 11 am and 2 pm daily, and bookings are essential These include three beers and a Tui glass to take home.
-They run for about half an hour.
-Covered shoes are required in terms of footwear.
+Tours are at 11.30 daily, and bookings are essential.
+Tours include a beer and a Tui glass to take home.
+They run for about half an hour and you must wear covered shoes (no jandals, or sandals!).
 Linger in the bar, which opens out to a garden area complete with native tui birds.